Image source: oneinchpunch/shutterstock.com

 The International Institute for Sustainable Laboratories (I2SL) and My Green Lab partner to reward the best concept to improve cold storage regarding sustainability:

 It’s easy to participate - ULT freezer users are invited to compete with colleagues from around the globe.
 The users can earn points by taking actions from Good Management Practices, Temperature Tuning, and other areas, as well as for sharing information about best practices.

 Awards will be given to those who have done the most to save energy and improve their sample storage.

-As major global freezer supplier, Eppendorf sponsors this challenge to support improving the sustainability of ULT storage in the labs.
+As major global freezer supplier, Eppendorf sponsors this challenge since 2018 to support improving the sustainability of ULT storage in the labs.

 Hamburg is our home town.
 The initiative "Wi mook dat" brings together local companies and local social and/ or environmental projects.
 The aim of the annual action day is to mobilize and sensitize as many Hamburg companies as possible for social and environmental commitment.
 With their efforts, the companies support charitable institutions by combining economy with environment.
 The companies receive appreciation, energetic support, inspiration, team spirits, and new impulses for their daily work.